This is my mega-post about MLM Success.

 Leveraging My Talents & Abilities

-Another thing I really credit to my success is leveraging my own talents and abilities.
+Another thing I credit to my success is leveraging my own talents and abilities.
 By nature, I am introverted, but I love to write and teach.
 So that’s what I did.
 I created a blog and started writing.
 For nearly 10-years I’ve been publishing content online and offline, pretty much 7-days a week.
 This is known as attraction marketing and it has helped position me as an expert where others seek me out.
-I did the business the traditional way for my first 10-years in the industry, but I did not really enjoy it.
+I did the business the traditional way for my first 10-years in the industry, but I did not enjoy it.

 Joining the Right Company at the Right Time